 Hotel night audit clerks work a late evening and usually through the night shift on the front desk.
-They make room reservations, provide information and services to guests and receive payment for services as well as specific night duties including entering of accounting information and hotel security.
-They are employed by hotels, motels and resorts.
+They make room reservations, provide information and services to guests and receive payment for services as well as specific night duties including entering accounting information and hotel security.
+They are employed by hotels, motels, and resorts.

-front desk clerk, hotel
+- the front desk clerk, hotel

 - guest service agent